vladimir-trifonov/users-service/README.md

 ## Contributing

-This project is open source and licensed under the [Apache Public License (version 2)](http://www.apache.org/licenses/LICENSE-2.0).
+This project is open source.
 Please consider forking this project to improve, enhance or fix issues.
 If you feel like the community will benefit from your fork, please open a pull request.

 # License